 - Up to three haemorrhoids can be banded at one time.

 - A good treatment for grade II haemorrhoids with similar results to haemorrhoidectomy but without the same pain and other side-effects.

-- There is a risk of haemorrhoid recurrence.
+- There is a higher risk of haemorrhoid recurrence than with haemorrhoidectomy.

 - Pain and haemorrhage are possible complications.
-The haemorrhage may be delayed (up to 5-10 days post-procedure).
+Haemorrhage can happen late (up to 5-10 days post-procedure).

 - 5% oily phenol is injected around the base of the haemorrhoids, leading to haemorrhoid atrophy because of fibrosis of blood vessels.